shixiongyu/CASAS_Dissertation_Code/DATA_SOURCE.md

 |     `- room_path_event_log.csv
 `- software/
 ```
+The `adl_noerror/` and `adl_error/` folders are created when the downloaded archives are extracted and are not included in the GitHub repository.
 The released no-error archive contains 24 participant IDs even though the Zenodo description refers to 20 participants in each dataset.
 The analysis follows the inventory of the files actually provided: 120 no-error files and 100 scripted error files.
 Each CSV must contain `date`, `time`, `sensor` and `message`.
 Do not rename or edit the files.

 ## AD1 channel mapping decision